dmahajan980/gsoc20WorkLog/README.md

 #### Disadvantages

 - Requires setting-up and loading the scripts separately by the user.
-- Limitations in regards to a few navigation features ot effects.
+- Limitations in regards to a few navigation features or effects.
 - More dependent on technology.
 - Sometimes load potentially unwanted programs (PUPs) and malware in the background.
 - Contains some potential bugs that can hamper the user experience.